 The Texas Board of Nursing approves students to take the licensure exam.
 Certain criminal convictions prohibit applicants from applying to take the exam.
 Acceptance to the program does not guarantee graduation or approval to take licensing exam.

 The Texas Board of Nursing determines eligibility requirements for applicants for the initial licensure by examination.
-If eligibility issues arise, the eligibility process can take up to 6 months.
+If eligibility issues arise, the eligibility process can take up to 6 months or longer.

 All candidates for licensure will be required to answer the following questions:

 1. *For any criminal offense, including those pending appeal, have you:

 A. been arrested or have any pending criminal charges?

 D. pled nolo contendere, no contest, or guilty?